 The format of resits will be determined by the Board of Examiners

 |Written Examination||120||2||A||80||Unseen - 50% EMI & 50% essays.|

 |Essay||2||M||20||Extended Essay (2000 words)|

 The examination provides evidence of knowledge and understanding of the topics.
-The essay supports the students’ development of written communication skills and helps them prepare for the examination.
-The oral presentation assesses knowledge and understanding and also assesses oral presentation skills.
+The extended essay supports the students’ development in finding and critically analysing current literature and their written communication skills.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.